p4lang/p4app-switchML/dev_root/frameworks_integration/pytorch_patch/README.md

 #### 3. Apply the switchml pytorch patch to pytorch

 First, you need to generate the patch as the switchml_pytorch.patch in the pytorch_patch directory is not ready.
-Run make with the same compilation flags that you used to compile the library.
+Run make with the same build variables that you used to compile the library.
 This is important as pytorch needs to know about the backend specific libraries that it needs to link to.

     cd repo_home/dev_root/frameworks_integration/pytorch_patch
-    make <compilation flags>
+    make <variable flags>

 Then